Updated on 2025-10-24 GMT+08:00

 }

-This is an example configuration (including the AK/SK for authentication) of Huawei Cloud provider.
+This is an example configuration (including the AK/SK for authentication) of the Huawei Cloud provider.
 For details on how to configure these parameters, see Authentication.
 If you provide credentials using environment variables, omit this part.

 2. Run the following command to perform initialization: